 The name "rosebay" dates from at least Tudor times and is thought to be based on loose resemblances of the leaves to bay leaves and the flowers to wild roses.
 The overall family are also known as "willowherbs" due to the resemblance of the leaves to willow leaves.
 The two names have since been brought together resulting in the slightly confusing duplicate description of the leaf shape.

-Rosebay willowherb is known as fireweed in USA as it's found on burnt sites after forest fires.
+Rosebay willowherb is known as fireweed in the USA as it's found on burnt sites after forest fires.
 For similar reasons it was known as London's Ruin after the Great Fire.
 In the Second World War it was also known as bombweed due to its rapid colonisation of bomb craters.

 It is a pioneer species which is good at colonising disturbed ground as its seeds travel long distances in the wind and remain viable in the soil for many years.
 It was considered a rare species in Britain in the 18th century but spread along the corridors cleared for railways in Victorian times.